globus/globus-sdk-python/docs/experimental/examples/oauth2/globus_app.rst

 This method accepts two optional keyword args:

--   ``auth_params`` a collection of additional auth parameters to customize the login.
+-   ``auth_params``, a collection of additional auth parameters to customize the login.
-    This allows for specifications such as, requiring that a user be logged in with an MFA token or rendering the authorization webpage with a specific message.
+    This allows for specifications such as requiring that a user be logged in with an MFA token or rendering the authorization webpage with a specific message.
--   ``force``, a boolean flag instruct the app to run a login flow even if it believes that no such login flow is required.
+-   ``force``, a boolean flag instructing the app to perform a login flow regardless of whether it is required.

 ..  code-block:: python